Get a Guide Dog

 To qualify, applicants must reside in the USA or Canada and have a stable living arrangement.

 Guide Dog Foundation dogs learn how to lead a person in a straight line, find and follow a clear path, maneuver around obstacles (both on the ground and overhead), and stop at changes in elevation, such as curbs and stairs.
 They are also trained to be extremely well behaved when in public places.
 We use Labrador Retrievers, Golden Retrievers, Labrador/Golden crosses.

 We have currently suspended accepting new applications for Standard Poodles, which we breed for individuals with a medical need for a hypoallergenic dog.
 After careful analysis of our current extended Poodle Guide Dog waiting list and our ability to produce Poodle Guide Dogs, we have made the decision to suspend accepting new applications.
 This suspension does not apply to applicants who have already been accepted into our Poodle Guide Dog program or returning Poodle Guide Dog clients.
 At this time, we do not know the exact date that we will reopen applications for Poodles.

 The decision to work with a guide dog is a transformational event that extends into every area of a handler's life.
 It’s crucial that each student is teamed with a dog that best suits that person’s mobility, personality, lifestyle, and physical needs.
-As each applicant is accepted to our training program, we carefully match and train a dog that’s right for them.
+We carefully match and train a dog that’s right for each accepted applicant.
 Once matched, students will attend our innovative two-week training program, with a 2:1 student/instructor ratio, which allows for a blend of customized training formats to meet a student's goals and objectives.